rodrigo-arenas/rodrigo-arenas/README.md

 ### Hi there 👋

-I'm Rodrigo Arenas, a data scientist enthusiast.
-I'm excited by learning new things and contributing to the science.
+I'm Rodrigo Arenas, a data science enthusiast.
+I'm excited by learning new things and contributing to the science community.

 ### :rocket:About Me

 - 🔭 I’m currently interested in data science related projects, such as machine learning, optimization, MLOps and statistics.
-- 🤔 I’m looking for help with open source projects and researchs focused in machine learning
+- 🤔 I’m looking to help with open source projects and researchs focused in machine learning
 - :pencil: I like writing and making some tutorials on [Medium](https://rodrigo-arenas.medium.com/)